pattpjy/th-news-reader/README.md

 </details>

 ## About The Project

-A news reader application that pulls articles from the New York Times API Top Stories API.
+News Reader is an application that pulls articles from the New York Times API Top Stories API.
+This application allows users to stay up-to-date with the latest news and events by providing access to top stories from the New York Times.

-Deployed site
+By using the News Reader app, users can easily get access to the most recent news articles published by the New York Times.
+The app pulls articles from different categories like world, business, technology, science, and sports.
+This variety of categories ensures that users can find articles of their interest.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>